 Choose Your Own Device (CYOD)

 CYOD allows employees to select from approved devices and purchase from a pre-approved vendor.
 Typically, IT has these devices configured with security protocols and business applications.

 Personally Owned, Company Enabled (POCE)

 In the POCE scenario, IT sections off parts of the device for corporate use.
-For instance, network access would be separated from personal parts of the device.
+For instance, network access would be separated from personal components of the device.

 Why BYOD is Important

-BYOD is important because it is becoming a default for many employees—regardless of whether the company has a policy or not.
+BYOD is important because it is becoming a default for many employees—regardless of whether their company has a policy or not.
 For better or worse, BYOD is here to stay.

-Organizations that understand why BYOD is important are better able to manage the risks associated with personal devices being used for work.
+Organizations that understand why BYOD is important are better able to manage risks associated with personal devices that are being used for work.

 Another reason that BYOD is important is that employees who are allowed to use their own devices are more productive.
 Being able to use a device that they are comfortable with increases overall job satisfaction and has been shown to improve morale and productivity.

 Advantages of BYOD